Harsh301204/FlightBooking/README.md

 - creating error folder in utils
 - starting with service errors
 - created validation error file and a general app error file

+- generated a new Booking Model using sequelize
+- migrated our Booking Model after adding some basic values inside it